Telegram (software): Premium features

 Telegram Premium was launched on 19 June 2022 with regional pricing.
 The optional paid subscription gives users increased limits in the app, such as larger file uploads, faster download speeds, unlimited voice message transcription, as well as numerous other increases such as the number of pinned chats and folders.
 Premium users have access to extra stickers, emoji, reactions, and customization features like a special badge and the ability to change the look of their messages in chats.
 Premium users get access to additional settings, like instant chat translation, and the ability to restrict who can send them text and voice messages.

 As of 2023, Telegram Premium can be acquired via in-app purchases facilitated by Apple and Google, directly via Telegram's @PremiumBot, or with cryptocurrency on the Fragment platform.
 Users are able to purchase a subscription for themselves, or purchase a subscription for someone else to send as a gift.
 Premium subscriptions can also be won through official Channel Giveaways, in which Telegram channels pre-purchase a specific number of Premium subscriptions that are randomly given away to their subscribers.

 Gifts

 In October 2024, Telegram launched Gifts, a type of virtual cosmetic item that users can purchase and send to each other in the app using Telegram Stars.
 In January 2025, Collectible Gifts were released, which are unique collections that contain special artwork and attributes.
 Specific limited-edition gifts can be upgraded to a collectible version, unlocking a random appearance and other attributes.
 These collectible gifts are registered on the TON blockchain as a form of NFT and can then be traded or sold both on the Telegram platform via the in-app Gift Marketplace or via outside platforms and marketplaces.

 In July 2025, Telegram partnered with the rapper and media figure Snoop Dogg to release a set of limited edition collectible gifts alongside his music video "Gifts".
+In November 2025, Telegram began using an auction-based system for new sets of collectible gifts and partnered with Khabib Nurmagomedov and with the UFC for two limited-edition releases.